+Boot to Boot

-COMPANY D 1sT BATTALION 12TH CAVALRY VIETNAM, 1965-1972
+COMPANY D 1st BATTALION 12th CAVALRY

-JULY 2016
+VIETNAM, 1965-1972

 FOR HE TODAY THAT SHEDS HIS BLOOD WITH ME SHALL BE MY BROTHER FROM THIS DAY TO THE ENDING OF THE WORLD

-VOLUME 1 ISSUE 1
+Volume 1 Issue 1 July 2

 About the Above Header

-Boot to Boot, a greeting between brothers, memorializes Delta's
+Boot to Boot, a greeting between brothers, memorializes Delta's Airborne roots.

-Airborne roots.
 Said to have been the unit's "final rally" to stand together in combat, it comes down to us from those who trained and served together in the 187th Infantry (Airborne) before it exchanged its colors for those of the 12th Cavalry Regiment.

-We flew into battle on winged horses so we wear Cavalry Yellow, but we trained and fought as Infantry, so we color the title We have just returned from the
+We flew into battle on winged horses so we wear Cavalry Yellow, but we trained and fought as Infantry, so we color the title Infantry Blue.

-Infantry Blue.
-The 12th Regiment of Cavalry was Las Vegas, NV. organized at Fort Sam Houston, Texas in 1901.
-The Unit Insignia's Don't ask if I won any money; cactus on a cavalry yellow you would only get a fisherman's background represents that tale of how the big one got away. birthplace and its service on the Mexican border.
-The motto Semper Paratus translates as and experiences with members of Always Ready.
+The 12th Regiment of Cavalry was organized at Fort Sam Houston, Texas in 1901.
+The Unit Insignia's cactus on a cavalry yellow background represents that birthplace and its service on the Mexican border.
+The motto Semper Paratus translates as Always Ready.

-For the brothers we lost and because we will always be brothers to each other, we adopt the words other current troopers that are of Henry V's "Band of Brothers" "Living the Legend." speech before the battle of Agincourt in 1415, as imagined by Wm.
+For the brothers we lost and because we will always be brothers to each other, we adopt the words of Henry V's "Band of Brothers" speech before the battle of Agincourt in 1415, as imagined by Wm.
 Shakespeare.

 #1's Corner

-First Cavalry Division Reunion in

-I can tell you there was great fun

-I really enjoyed interactions with

-the Division Color Guard and

-We had representatives of the

-12th Cavalry past who let it be

-known that we were in town and

-the Division past and current.